Our Rainforest Futures

 Project summary

-One of the key challenges facing the Alliance for Scotland’s Rainforest (ASR) in its work to restore Scotland’s rainforest is the lack of capacity to deliver long-term habitat restoration work in the rainforest communities of Scotland’s west coast.
-Our Rainforest Futures seeks to help address that challenge and at the same time demonstrate to policy and decision makers in government the economic and social benefits that restoring and expanding Scotland’s rainforests can bring.
+One of the key challenges facing the Alliance for Scotland’s Rainforest (ASR) is the lack of capacity to deliver long-term habitat restoration work in rainforest communities up and down Scotland’s west coast.
+Our Rainforest Futures seeks to address that challenge and demonstrate to policy and decision makers the economic and social benefits of rainforest restoration.

-The development phase of the project has been made possible with funding from the National Lottery Heritage Fund.
+The Our Rainforest Futures project has been made possible by funding from the National Lottery Heritage Fund.

 Project partners